What is Healthcare Management?

 As a healthcare management student, you’ll have the option to enhance your academic experience and customize your degree to fit your career goals.
 Through your leadership, you’ll help improve the quality of patient care at your organization and make a difference in lives of the patients you serve.

 Interested in becoming a healthcare manager?
-Learn more here.
+Learn more about Herzing's healthcare management degree.

 Wendyanne Jex has more than 23 years of experience in healthcare and higher education.
 Her bachelor’s degree is in Political Science and her Master's degree is in Public Policy Administration; Health Services.
 She has held roles with large healthcare organizations like Kaiser Permanente and Intermountain Health Care as well as working for public health with the Utah Department of Health Government services division.
 For the last ten years, she has been working as a Chair managing faculty teaching Health Services curriculum as well as developing curriculum and programs as a System Division Chair in the Health Care Patient Services Programs.